Online Doctor of Nursing Practice (DNP)

 • Prepares you to take the Nurse Coaching certification exam

 After years of caring for patients, you’ve developed insights that can genuinely transform healthcare delivery.
-Texas Wesleyan’s online Doctor of Nursing Practice (DNP) gives you the research foundation and leadership credentials to turn those insights into real change and better patient outcomes.
+Texas Wesleyan’s online Doctor of Nursing Practice (DNP) gives you the research foundation terminal degree to turn those insights into real change and better patient outcomes.

 Our DNP program is challenging, but it’s designed to be manageable for working nurses.
 Most of the coursework is online and asynchronous, so you can fit it in around your shifts and personal schedule.
 You’ll join us on campus twice: once for orientation and then near the finish to present your final DNP scholarly project.